 Therefore, an individual should be certified or licensed by the TALCB to do a federally related transaction appraisal—for instance, any real estate related transaction regulated by, engaged in or contracted for the Resolution Trust Corporation or a federal institution regulatory agency, valued at over $250,000.
 No real estate salesperson or broker license is needed.

 An individual who is not certified or licensed by the TALCB may do non-federally related transactions or federally related transactions appraisal of $250,000 or less.
 A Texas real estate broker license is needed for such.
-Nonetheless the following should be indicated verbatim on the report: “THIS IS AN OPINION OF VALUE OR COMPARATIVE MARKET ANALYSIS AND SHOULD NOT BE CONSIDERED AN APPRAISAL.
-In making any decision that relies upon my work, you should know that I have not followed the guidelines for development of an appraisal or analysis contained in the Uniform Standards of Professional Appraisal Practice of the Appraisal Foundation.”
+Nonetheless, the following should be indicated verbatim on the report: “THIS IS AN OPINION OF VALUE OR COMPARATIVE MARKET ANALYSIS AND SHOULD NOT BE CONSIDERED AN APPRAISAL.
+In making any decision that relies upon my work, you should know that I have not followed the guidelines for the development of an appraisal or analysis contained in the Uniform Standards of Professional Appraisal Practice of the Appraisal Foundation.”